vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 Data is the new ~~gold~~ ~~oil~~ ~~buzzword~~ &mdash; err money-maker.
 There is so much data running through the tubes of the internet every millisecond!
-It is of great interest to computer scientists to increase the throughput of this data to feed the many many systems that power our emails, search engines, web trackers, social media networks, targetted advertising platforms, etc. etc. etc. etc.
+It is of great interest to computer scientists to increase the throughput of this data to feed the many, many systems that power our emails, search engines, web trackers, social media networks, targetted advertising platforms, etc. etc. etc. etc.